bonitasoft/bonita-doc/md/processes.md

     2. Select the process
     3. Click on _More..._.
 The Process managers currently assigned to the process are shown in the _Process manager mapping_ table.
     4. To add a user, click the _Plus_ sign or _Pencil_ button in the _User_ column.
 A popup shows a list of the users who are currently process managers for this process.
     5. Click _Select users_.
-A list of users with the Process manager profile is displayed.
+A list of users is displayed.
     6. Select the user you want to be a Process manager for the process, and click on _Apply_.
      The selected user is added as a Process manager for the process.
      You can also assign a process to a group, role, or memberships.